Gypsy Boots: Appearances

 He released a record album, Unpredictable, on Sidewalk Records in 1968.

-Gypsy loved to participate in parades, including the annual, wildly creative and noncommercial Santa Barbara Summer Solstice Parade.
-Boots appeared at the Annual Calabasas Pumpkin Festival in 1973.
-Even in his late 80s he would energetically dance, make music, and holler all the way up the parade route for a couple of miles.
-He would show up for weekly farmers' markets in his wildly painted van promoting kyolic garlic, and would always be a showman with the gift of gab, giving out free garlic samples.
-Bootzin also participated in several Fourth of July parades in the town of Sonoma, California, in the late 1990s and/or early 2000s, throwing a football to a fellow participant.
+Bootzin was a frequent participant in local events, including the Santa Barbara Summer Solstice Parade and the Calabasas Pumpkin Festival.
+During the late 1990s and early 2000s, he also appeared in Fourth of July parades in Sonoma, California.
+In his later years, he promoted kyolic garlic at weekly farmers' markets and community events.

 Bootzin was an avid fan of the USC Trojans football team and was known for eccentric clothes and an ever-present cowbell.
 He also regularly attended Los Angeles Dodgers, Lakers and Raiders games with spirited cheers, noisemakers and streamers.
 At age 86, he was still able to throw an American football at least 40 yards.

 In movies, Bootzin appears sitting in the diner scene in Michael Douglas's film The Game.
 Other movie appearances include Mondo Hollywood, A Swingin' Summer, and Confessions of Tom Harris, and he can be seen quite frequently at the Monterey Pop Festival in 1967.
 Bootzin also appeared as a guest emcee at the Newport Pop Festival in August 1968.
 The Newport Pop was the first festival to draw over 100,000 in attendance.
 Bootzin also helped with the promotion of the two-day event at the Orange County Fairgrounds.
 Bootzin enjoyed mingling with the performers, including Sonny and Cher, The Jefferson Airplane, The Grateful Dead, Tiny Tim, Eric Burdon and the Animals, Canned Heat, and a dozen other great acts of the day.

 Bootzin's son, Dan, appeared on Dan Harmon's "Harmontown" podcast with his wife Beth, discussing the status of their beloved eucalyptus trees.

-Bootzin was warmly remembered by comedian Billy Saluga (whose comic character was named Raymond J. Johnson, Jr.: "You can call me Ray!
+Bootzin was warmly remembered by comedian Billy Saluga (whose comic character was named Raymond J. Johnson Jr.: "You can call me Ray!
 Or you can call me Jay!") on the December 11, 2017, episode of Gilbert Gottfried's Amazing Colossal Podcast.